 LocationShanghai, Shanghai, China

-From the architect.
+Text description provided by the architects.
 Flask and The Press is an unconventional duo that upends the traditional speakeasy concept: an intimate contemporary lounge concealed behind the facade of a cheery, sandwich shop.
 Together, they're a juxtaposition of light and dark, elegance and funkyness, personal and playful.

 Aiming to launch a speakeasy in the heart of Shanghai’s former French Concession, renown mixologists & their passionate partners commissioned the development of the concept, location scouting and its space design.